-Last updated on November 24th, 2020
+Last updated on July 13th, 2021

 Retail cards have a bad rep – but do they deserve it?
 The problem isn’t with the retail cards themselves but it’s how you’ve been thinking about them.
 Here are three things you need to know before you apply for a new store credit card:

 Store Credit Cards: The Misunderstood Misfits of the Credit Card World

 Retail cards were never designed to replace your go-to cash back card or travel card, they weren’t meant to reward you for your everyday purchases like gas and groceries, and they definitely weren’t meant to give you rewards that you could use anywhere you want.
 Instead, retail credit cards were designed with the sole intention of offering incentives for shopping at their store and to provide a little kickback as a ‘thank you’ for your loyalty.

 If you have a retail card, it will almost never be worthwhile using anywhere else.
 Additionally, once you’ve earned those rewards, they’re likely only good for once place – you guessed it – that same store.
 Store cards typically provide rewards in the form of vouchers that reduce your total at checkout, or points that can then be redeemed for vouchers.
 If you’re looking for flexible rewards or cash back look elsewhere.
 When it comes to store cards, all roads always lead back to them.

 - The card’s earning rate (how many points you will earn from each transaction)